 I’ve been busy getting my raised garden beds ready for Spring.
 With that comes a lot of digging in the dirt, pulling weeds and being rough on my hands.
 This time of year my hands are typically dry and chapped anyway because of the weather.
 I’ve been running low on my salves and ran across a dandelion salve that I thought I’d give a try.
 I decided to add lavender to mine for the additional healing properties and because I love the smell of lavender.

 This is a multi-step process, so don’t expect to complete this in a day!
 But it is easy and well worth the wait for a long-term supply of wonderful dandelion lavender salve.

 First, you will need make an infused oil with fresh picked dandelions and dried lavender.
 I purchased my dried lavender from a natural health food store, you can also find it on Amazon.
 To make the dandelion and lavender infused oil:

-You will need – 1 canning jar, about 1.5-2 cups picked dandelions, 1/2 cup dried lavender and lastly oil – I prefer using avocado or olive oil but grapeseed oil would also work as well.
+You will need – 1 canning jar, about 1.5-2 cups picked dandelions, 1/2 cup dried lavender and lastly 2 cups of oil – I prefer using avocado or olive oil but grapeseed oil would also work as well.

 Allow the dandelions flowers to dry overnight to remove a bit of the moisture content.